MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 - Synchronize a countdown timer with `LiveTimer`.
 - Send real-time events to other clients in the session with `LiveEvent`.
 - Present to and follow other users with `LiveFollowMode`.
-- Use any feature of Fluid Framework, such as `SharedMap` and `SharedString`.
+- Use any feature of Fluid Framework, such as `SharedTree`.

 You can find more information about this package on the [core capabilities page](./teams-live-share-capabilities.md).